Jesssullivan/OminousBeepingApp/README.md

-Bootleg of Glootie's *Ominous Beeping App* glued together whilst watching [Season 4, Episode 2 of Rick and Morty- "THe Old Man and the Seat"](https://en.wikipedia.org/wiki/The_Old_Man_and_the_Seat).
+Bootleg of Glootie's *Ominous Beeping App* glued together whilst watching [Season 4, Episode 2 of Rick and Morty- "The Old Man and the Seat"](https://en.wikipedia.org/wiki/The_Old_Man_and_the_Seat).

 ```
 git clone https://github.com/Jesssullivan/OminousBeepingApp/